ArghyaDaw/realmixgan/README.md

 Ankit Sen, Arghya Daw, Subhadip Malakar, Sayan Biswas
 Mentor: Dr. Sumanta Ray
 IEEE CIS Kolkata Chapter — Summer Internship 2025

+## Acknowledgement

+This repository contains my copy of the work completed during a college group internship from IEEE.
+I contributed to the project as part of the team.